Tickseed Sunflower (Bearded Beggarticks)

 Pets and livestock can also collect the seeds in their fur.

-Some people have suggested the name “beggar-ticks” came from the seed- covered clothing of railroad-hitching migratory workers or homeless people.
+Some people have suggested that the name “beggar-ticks” came from the seed- covered clothing of railroad-hitching migratory workers or homeless people.

 Birds and mammals eat the seeds, and many insects visit the flowers.